What does Court Appointed Special Advocates (CASA) of Ventura County do?

 A Court Appointed Special Advocate (CASA) volunteer is a trained citizen who is appointed by a judge to represent the best interests of a court dependent child.
 Children helped by CASAs include those for whom home placement is being determined in juvenile court.
 Most of the children are victims of abuse and neglect.

-A CASA provides the court with carefully gathered information about how the child is doing while they are part of the dependency court system.
+A CASA builds a one-on-one relationship with a local foster child and also talks with the child’s social worker, caregiver, school officials, health providers and others who can offer insight into the well-being of the child.
+The purpose is to provide the court with carefully gathered information about how the child is doing, as well as make recommendations, while they are part of the dependency court system.
 This information helps the court make a sound decision about the child’s future.

-The authority for a CASA program comes from the State of California’s Welfare and Institution Code 100.
+The authority for a CASA program comes from the Rule of Law 5.655 and the State of California’s Welfare and Institution Code 100.
 The code states that each CASA shall serve at the pleasure of the court having jurisdiction over the proceedings in which a CASA has been appointed and that the CASA shall do all of the following:

 - Provide independent, factual information to the court regarding the cases to which he or she is appointed.

 - Represent the best interests of the children involved, and consider the best interests of the family, in the cases to which he or she is appointed.
 (W&I Code 102c)

 Juvenile court judges implement the CASA program in their courtrooms and assign cases to the CASA program.
 When a volunteer is appointed to a case, they become an official part of the judicial proceedings, working alongside attorneys and social workers as an appointed officer of the court.
 At the time of their appointment, the volunteer is given an Order of Appointment signed by the judge that gives them the authority to act on their assigned case.

 How does the CASA volunteer relate to the child he or she represents?